 Regardless of the campaign goal, you most probably want to minimize advertising costs: keep user engagement high and get cheaper installs.
 You can achieve this by the great variety of targeting options available on Facebook.
 Here’s the right sequence of actions with links to create your app install campaign.

-Find the example app most similar to your app and use it as a guide for determining which events and parameters to log, but feel free to add additional custom events and parameters that make sense for your app.
+Find the example app most similar to yours and use it as a guide for determining which events and parameters to log, but feel free to add additional custom events and parameters that make sense for your product.

-When you have already done all the preparation, enter your Facebook App ID into the App Ads Helper to see if your app is registered and set up for ads.
+When you have already done all the preparation, enter your Facebook App ID into the Ads Helper to see if your application is registered and set up for ads.

 FB Ads setup tips